Hemimysis lamornae

-Hemimysis lamornae is a small crustacean that lives in shallow waters at a depth of between 5 and 20 metres.
+Hemimysis lamornae, the midge shrimp, is a small crustacean that lives in shallow waters at a depth of between 5 and 20 metres.

 Distribution

 Hemimysis lamornae is found in the North Sea, Baltic Sea, Mediterranean Sea, and Black Sea.

 Description

 Hemimysis lamornae is bright red or orange and grows to a size of about 8 to 10 mm.
 They feed primarily on sedimentary organic matter and small crustaceans.
 They reproduce sexually and females carry the eggs on the underside of their bodies before they hatch.